Last updated on : 02 Jul, 2025

 Pelvic tilts involve tilting the pelvis forward and backwards to engage the pelvic floor muscles.
 To perform pelvic tilts:

 The double void technique suggests fully emptying the bladder and reducing the need to urinate frequently.
 It involves urinating, waiting a few minutes, and then trying to urinate again to ensure that your bladder is fully emptied.
 When you feel the urge to urinate, go to the bathroom as usual.
 Then, wait for 3 to 5 minutes and try to urinate again.
-It ensures that the bladder is fully emptied and reduces your urge to urinate again shortly after.
+It ensures that the bladder is fully empty and reduces your urge to urinate again shortly after.

 Leafy greens such as spinach, mustard greens, and fenugreek leaves are high in vitamin C and magnesium, which can help support bladder health.